-WMS - Warehouse Management Systems Basics
+Warehouse Management Systems Overview

 SageData is based in Ottawa, Ontario, Canada

-System to help manage the receipt, put away, audit, pick and ship of products.
+WMS are Systems to help manage the receipt, put away, audit, pick and ship of products.
 These may be SKU or UIC based - which means that items can be tracked by their part number or serial number as appropriate.
 WMS systems typically link to a web element which permits users to review stock held, and place pick orders.

 Configuration